Wouter-IT/map-tutorials/README.md

 TO BE FILLED IN

 # User Experience (UX)
-- As a visitor I want to immediatly understand the purpose of the website upon loading.
+- As a visitor, I want to immediately understand the purpose of the website upon loading.
-- As a visitor I want to be able to navigate through the site conveniently.
+- As a visitor, I want to be able to navigate through the site conveniently.
-- As a visitor I want to see what kind of content FakeFairytale creates.
+- As a visitor, I want to see what kind of content FakeFairytale creates.
-- As a visitor I want to have material to improve my map-making skills at my disposal.
+- As a visitor, I want to have material to improve my map-making skills at my disposal.
-- As a visitor I want to know how to purchase DD.
+- As a visitor, I want to know how to purchase DD.
-- As a visitor I want to be able to contact FakeFairytale.
+- As a visitor, I want to be able to contact FakeFairytale.
-- As a visitor I want to be able to find more videos & tutorials.
+- As a visitor, I want to be able to find more videos & tutorials.
-- As a visitor I want to download maps made by FakeFairytale.
+- As a visitor, I want to download maps made by FakeFairytale.

 [Back to top](<#contents>)